 LifeLine Animal Project understands that sometimes even after careful consideration of options, people may no longer be able to care for their pets.
 Because county shelters are already overwhelmed with a tremendous number of homeless animals, surrendering your pet to your county shelter should only be done as a very last resort.
 If you are a resident of Fulton or DeKalb County, an animal may be surrendered to either of our two open admission shelter locations after following these steps.

-You must first make an appointment in your county at either the DeKalb or Fulton County Animal Services shelter.
+You must first make an appointment in your county at either DeKalb County Animal Services or Fulton County Animal Services.
 There is a $35 surrender fee per animal.
 For other counties, please contact your local county shelter and note they may have different policies, pricing, and outcomes for surrendered animals.
 While LifeLine strives to save every healthy and treatable pet coming into the county shelters we manage, any pet surrendered to any county shelter is at risk of being euthanized.

 Low-Cost Spay and Neuter Opportunities

 Does your pet keep having puppies or kittens, and you cannot afford a spay or neuter procedure?
 LifeLine Animal Project offers affordable spay/neuter surgeries, four days a week, at two low-cost LifeLine Spay & Neuter Clinics in Avondale Estates and College Park.
 Our clinics also provide low-cost vaccinations at clinic events held monthly.